 As the company grew, so did the staff.
 Lots had heard the OpenClassrooms story (some are former students!), but many had not.
 How could we make sure that everyone stayed aligned?

-We felt the need to agree on a simple set of principles to drive how we should behave.
-Everyone at the company brainstormed until we settled on these principles.
+We needed to agree on a simple set of principles to drive our behavior..
+Everyone at the company brainstormed until we settled on four principles.

-We care because it's integral to quality education.
+We care because caring is the foundation for building quality education.
 It's as simple as that.
 Without genuine care for our students, no educational journey could ever succeed.